rage/programming-24/data/exam_adv.md

 #### Other information

 * You are **not** allowed to collaborate with other students or copy ready solutions from anywhere during the exam.
 However, **this is an open book exam, so the usual resources, such as course materials, Python Tutor visualisation tool and Google, are allowed.**
+* You are **not** allowed to use Large Language Models, such as ChatGPT or similar, during the exam.
 * Your programming task submissions will be checked with a plagiarism detector.
 Any cheating detected leads to a failed exam at minimum, but may also lead to expulsion from the course.
 * The programming tasks in the exam will be similar to the programming tasks in the course material.
 The best way to prepare for the exam is to revisit the course material.
 * Your course results will be emailed to you after the exam, along with instructions for registering your course credits.